-The Food Information Regulations (FIR) will apply from 13 December 2014.
-It will require that food businesses provide information on the presence of 14 allergens (cereals containing gluten, crustaceans, molluscs, eggs, fish, peanuts, nuts, soya, milk, celery, mustard, sesame, lupin, and sulphur dioxide at levels above 10mg/kg or 10 mg/litre) when used as deliberate ingredients in foods not prepacked.
+The Food Information Regulations (FIR) came into effect on 13 December 2014.
+It requires food businesses to provide information on the presence of 14 allergens (cereals containing gluten, crustaceans, molluscs, eggs, fish, peanuts, nuts, soya, milk, celery, mustard, sesame, lupin, and sulphur dioxide at levels above 10mg/kg or 10 mg/litre) when used as deliberate ingredients in foods not prepacked.
 However, there is flexibility as to how this information is provided.

 - to understand the preferences of food allergic and intolerant consumers on the provision of 14 identified allergenic ingredients when buying and eating foods that are not pre-packed

-- to understand the reported impact that providing information on these 14 allergenic ingredients for foods that are not pre-packed will have on the quality of life of the food allergic and intolerant consumer and provide a reassessment of this impact once the rules have been applied
+- to understand the reported impact that providing information on these 14 allergenic ingredients for foods that are not pre-packed on the quality of life of the food allergic and intolerant consumer

 Part A (during 2014)

-This involves a 4-phase programme of qualitative and quantitative research, which will inform the implementation of the FIR allergen rules before they take effect December 2014.
+This involved a 4-phase programme of qualitative and quantitative research before the implementation of the FIR allergen rules, which took effect in December 2014.

-Phase 1: a scoping phase including a relevant literature review; the development of relevant quality of life measures for food intolerance; and a sampling strategy for future phases which will be informed by placing some questions on a YouGov survey
+Phase 1: A scoping phase including a relevant literature review; the development of relevant quality of life measures for food intolerance; and a sampling strategy

 Phase 2: In depth qualitative research consisting of 75 interviews and diaries with food allergic and intolerant individuals (including parents and carers) from across the UK to explore information seeking practices and preferences for foods not pre-packed

-Phase 3: A national survey that will characterise the prevalence of these preferences as well as establishing how they relate to measures of quality of life.
-This will include a broad range of questions being asked to approximately 500 relevant individuals.
+Phase 3: A national survey to characterise the prevalence of these preferences as well as establishing how they relate to measures of quality of life.
+This included a broad range of questions being asked to approximately 500 relevant individuals.

 Phase 4: A consolidation of the findings including a workshop to establish the feasibility of food businesses incorporating these preferences into their information provision practices.

-This will assess changes in the quality of life of the allergic and intolerant consumer.
-It will use relevant literature and replicate the methods used in Phases 2 and 3 above, to allow a comparison of results and outcomes before and after the implementation of the allergen rules.
+This assessed changes in consumer preferences and the quality of life of the allergic and intolerant consumer.
+It used relevant literature and replicated the methods used in Phases 2 and 3 above, to allow a comparison of results and outcomes before and after the implementation of the allergen rules.